 There's a core of roughly thirty songs that are regularly heard; and ten or so of these you'll encounter everywhere, for the whole of December at the very least.
 For many, the 'official' start of the festive period is the first timenote 2010 sighting: October 31st one hears the distinctive rasp of Slade singer Noddy Holder on their 1973 classic "Merry Xmas Everybody", perhaps the most pervasive of all of them.
 Until this moment there's merely been a few pretty lights and stars festooning the shops; after you've heard Uncle Noddy bellow the sandpaper-throated clarion call "It's Chriiisstmaaaass!!!" though, it's open season — albeit with the traditional response, "No, it's not.
 It's October/the middle of flippin' November/December 2nd"... delete as applicable to your cynicism.
 Just about every song in this category is an earworm, of course.
 Since 2006, when all digital downloads became eligible for the UK singles chart, a slew of these decades-old favourites have returned annually to the Top 40, the pack invariably led by two of the most recent: the bittersweet 1987 classic "Fairytale of New York" by The Pogues with Kirsty MacColl, and Mariah Carey's "All I Want For Christmas Is You".
 There might be an Anti Christmas Song or two out there as well most years, trying in vain to balance out the effect of the rest.

 Curiously, a few songs are routinely wheeled out that are not lyrically 'festive', but apparently still count due to their originally charting highly around Christmastime and giving off a warm fuzzy feeling — e.g. Frankie Goes To Hollywood's "The Power of Love"note (the band's label produced a Nativity-themed music video to capitalise on its December release in 1984, which contributed to this; a mimsy-pop cover version from a TV advert (see above) also topped the charts in December 2012), or East 17's "Stay Another Day", which beat Mariah to the hallowed Christmas Number One Single slot in 1994.
 The race for this chart position (and the often ultra-cheesy pretenders thereto) is very much a UK-specific phenomenon, as fairly accurately depicted in the film Love Actually.
-The last actual Christmas-themed #1 was Cliff Richard's "Saviour's Day" back in 1990; after that, songs as varied as the Noels House Party-derived novelty "Mr. Blobby" (1993), Michael Jackson's dour Green Aesop "Earth Song" (1995), three consecutive Spice Girls songs (1996-8), children's TV character Bob the Builder's "Can We Fix It?"
+With the exception of the 2004 re-recording of Do They Know It's Christmas?, the last actual Christmas-themed #1 was Cliff Richard's "Saviour's Day" back in 1990; after that, songs as varied as the Noels House Party-derived novelty "Mr. Blobby" (1993), Michael Jackson's dour Green Aesop "Earth Song" (1995), three consecutive Spice Girls songs (1996-8), children's TV character Bob the Builder's "Can We Fix It?"
 (2000) and Gary Jules' funereal cover of "Mad World" from the soundtrack of Donnie Darko (2003) have taken the crown.

 Since 2005 though you can nearly always expect the coveted Christmas Number One spot to go to whoever won The X Factor that year.
 This led to a backlash in 2009 when an online campaign propelled Rage Against the Machine's "Killing in the Name" to the top instead, much to the displeasure of X-Factor supremo Simon Cowell.
 Since then numerous similar campaigns have attempted to hijack the position back for "real music" in the same fashion, though with less success.